ssomers/Bron-Kerbosch/README.md

 ## What is this?

-Performance comparison of various implementations of three Bron-Kerbosch algorithms to find all maximal cliques in a graph.
+Performance comparison of various implementations of three [Bron-Kerbosch algorithms](http://en.wikipedia.org/wiki/Bron-Kerbosch_algorithm) to find all maximal cliques in a graph.

+Some algorithm variants (IK_*) are described in the 2008 paper by F. Cazals & C. Karande, “A note on the problem of reporting maximal cliques”, Theoretical Computer Science, 407 (1): 564–568, doi:10.1016/j.tcs.2008.05.010.

-The purpose is not only to compare the algorithms, but also programming languages, library choices, and the effect of optimization.
+The purpose of this fork is not only to compare the algorithms, but also programming languages, library choices, and the effect of optimization, chiefly parallelism.

 Compared to the original project this is forked from, the code is:
 * converted from python 2 to python 3.9
 * (hopefully) clarified and type safe
 * extended with variations on the algorithms
-* extended with unit tests and a performance test on random graphs
+* extended with unit tests, property based testing, and a performance test on random graphs
 * most of in Rust, Java, Go, C++ and partly in C# and Scala

 All charts below show the amount of time spent on the same particular machine with 6 core CPU, all on the same predetermined random graph, with error bars showing the minimum and maximum over 5 or 3 samples.
+Order of a graph = number of vertices.

 ## Local optimization